KentonWhite/ProjectTemplate/website/getting_started.markdown

 ![head() Output](./head.jpg)

 As you can see, we've got a data frame that contains 233,614 words along with the first and second letter of each word in a separate column.
-For our current analysis, we're interested in the total number of occurrences of each letter in the first and second letter positions and not the words themselves.
+For our current analysis, we're interested in the total number of occurrences of each letter in the first and second letter positions and not in the words themselves.
 For that reason, we can generate aggregate letter counts using the `ddply()` function from the plyr package.
 Wanting to work with aggregate counts instead of the raw data set we stored in `data` naturally leads us to ProjectTemplate's automatic package loading and data munging tools.

 To use `plyr`, we need to load the package.
 ProjectTemplate makes it easy to automate this step.
 First, we have to edit the `config/global.dcf` file to make sure that the `load_libraries` setting is turned on: